 Make Initial Configuration Changes

-At this point you may need to make a few basic switch configuration changes before connecting to the network.
-It is suggested to connect to the switch console port to perform this task.
+At this point, you may need to make a few basic switch configuration changes before connecting to the network.
+You can either connect to the switch console port or any RJ-45 port to perform this task.